Antonio-Iijima/alvin/README.md

-## NB - WIKI AND README UNDER REVISION - CONTENT IS NOT CURRENT

 # The Alvin Programming Language

 The Alvin Programming Language seeks to unify multiple diverse programming paradigms through a consistent syntax and intuitive semantics.